hermescenter/dontspy.eu/site/content/en/home/hero.md

 #### Don't Spy EU allows you to run a fun and realistic simulation on European lawmakers, whose faces you can "scan" using a face recognition algorithm.

-#### These politicians are the ones in charge of completing the AI Act, so let's make sure they fully understand the risks of biometric surveillance.
+#### These politicians are the ones in charge of finalizing the AI Act, so let's make sure they fully understand the risks of biometric surveillance.